All Episodes

 I don't know why I didn't.

-What Scott was saying was that the the risk reserve is simply a way of getting out of insuring people.
+What Scott was saying was that the risk reserve is simply a way of getting out of insuring people.

-They got all this money selling policies, now they can use Obamacare as an excuse to get out of the insurance business, or at least the unprofitable parts of it.
+Now they can use Obamacare as an excuse to get out of the insurance business, or at least the unprofitable parts of it.